20 Jun Lead In Drinking Water

 Lead is especially dangerous to children and pregnant women because it can impair a child’s mental and physical development, reduce a baby’s birth weight and cause premature birth.
 Prolonged exposure to increased lead levels also can cause aggressive behavior, hyperactivity and learning problems.
 In adults, increased lead levels have been linked to high blood pressure and damaged hearing.

 Serious lead poisoning can lead to blindness, brain damage and mental retardation.

-How Lead Gets Into Your Water?
+How Does Lead Gets Into Our Water?